 • Durable coating withstands heavy foot traffic and harsh weather without fading.

 Painted stairs have a unique way of giving your home an edgy appeal, even if your home is a bit old.
-With RTG Deck, Porch, & Patio Anti-Slip Paint, you can quickly, easily, and affordably upgrade your stairs.
+With RTG Deck, Porch, & Patio Anti-Slip Paint, you can quickly upgrade your stairs because it is so easy to dry.

-This high traffic paint for stairs revitalizes and safeguards floors, decks, ramps, and stairs made of encased concrete, masonry, or wood.
+This high-foot traffic paint for wooden stairs revitalizes and safeguards hardwood floors, decks, ramps, and stairs made of encased concrete, masonry, or wood.

 You only need a few coats to give metal surfaces, and other surfaces a fantastic aesthetic appeal.